c4pt0r/tip/README.md

 ## How to get connection info?

-1. Go to [TiDB Cloud](https://tidbcloud.com/), login with your TiDB Cloud account 1.1 Create a new cluster (TiDB Serverless) if you don't have one
+1. Go to [TiDB Cloud](https://tidbcloud.com/), login with your TiDB Cloud account
+2. (Optional) Create a new cluster (TiDB Serverless) if you don't have one
-2. Click on your cluster
+3. Click on your cluster
-3. Click on `Connect` button on the right top corner
+4. Click on `Connect` button on the right top corner
-4. Copy the connection info to your config file or environment variables
+5. Copy the connection info to your config file or environment variables
-5. Enjoy 🚀
+6. Enjoy 🚀

 ## Output Formats